p2p-ld/numpydantic/docs/contributing/testing.md

 ## Making Fixtures

-Pytest fixtures are a useful way to re-use validation case products.
+Pytest fixtures are a useful way to reuse validation case products.
 To keep things tidy, you may want to use marks and ids when creating them so that you can run tests against specific interfaces or conditions with the `pytest -m mark` system.